Louei-l/analytics-portfolio/README.md

 ## Dipping toes into BigQuerry (Google)
 **Exploring Public Data Sets**
-- Following the Google certificate path we were working on the dataset for bicycles rental in London --> bigquery-public-data.london_bicycles.cycle_hire
-  I was curious to see how many times were bikes rented overall for each year.
+Following the Google certificate path we were working on the dataset for bicycles rental in London I was curious to see how many times were bikes rented overall for each year.
- - This is the code I have produced
+ - This is the code I have produced on my own initiative
 ```SQL
 SELECT
   EXTRACT(year FROM end_date) as Year,